Hayhoe, Whatley, Davidson & Ross Families

 Fred Hayhoe, a jockey, died from injuries in a fall during a steeplechase at Caulfield racecourse in 1908.
 He was riding the favorite Envoy

-Stephen Hayhoe (also a jockey) perished in Poperinge, Belgium, Oct.
+Stephen Hayhoe (also a jockey) perished at Poperinge, Belgium, Oct.
 1917 during WW1.
 See the Australian War Museum site for more detail

 Roland Adhelm Ignatius (Bob) Hayhoe was a drover and horse breaker and later a gang member with the Victorian Railways at Ravenswood.
 He married Rubina Exon in 1914